schuellerf/osbuild-getting-started/service/README.md

 ## Upload Targets

-Upload targets need to be configued for the Image Builder backend to upload successfully.
+Upload targets need to be configured for the Image Builder backend to upload successfully.
 This stack comes pre-configured with a generic S3 bucket which can be accessed at:

 `http://localhost:9000`